hazelcastInternsSummer14/hibernate/README.md

 <h1>Hibernate 2nd Level Cache with Hazelcast</h1>
 In this repository, you can find a sample implementation of hibernate 2nd level cache with hazelcast.
-You can also find detailed explanation at http://hazelcast.com/use-cases/hibernate-2nd-level/
+You can also find detailed explanation at http://hazelcast.org/

 <h2>Prerequisites</h2>
 You should have installed Apache Maven(http://maven.apache.org/download.cgi).

-It would be great if you also have installed Python 2x(https://www.python.org/downloads/) on your system.
+It would be great if you have also installed Python 2x(https://www.python.org/downloads/) on your system.

 <h2>How to Run Sample Application</h2>
 1) clone the repository to your local using: